Page Reviewed / Updated - February 07, 2020

 Program participants can also receive assistance from other CT Medicaid programs, such as CHCPE, provided those services are not redundant with those offered under CFC.

-One can apply online for Community First Choice but those who are not already enrolled in Medicaid may find the process confusing.
+For more information about CFC, one can call 1-888-992-8637.
+One can apply online for Community First Choice, but those who are not already enrolled in Medicaid may find the process confusing.
 Alternatively, one can apply through their CT Department of Social Services field office.
 A list of those offices is available here.
 Candidates should expect the application review to take upwards of 60 days.
 In addition, they should be prepared to share both their personal financial data, as well as receive a professional medical assessment.

 Some limited additional information about CFC is available on the state of Connecticut webpage.